‘Destiny 2’ Launches The Dawning Event, What You Need To Know

 - Welcome to the Dawning – This is an introductory milestone that will need to be completed by only one Guardian per account.
 You will be rewarded with an emblem for The Dawning.

 - Spreading Holiday Cheer – This is the weekly milestone that will be available to all Guardians on an account.
-This will ask players to complete different activities, such as Mayhem Crucible matches in the first week.
+This will ask players to complete different activities, such as five Mayhem Crucible matches and five Strikes in the first week.

 - Today’s Gift – This is a daily milestone that tasks players with gathering resources to make gifts for NPCs and be given a gift in return.
 Make sure you have space in your character’s Ghost Shell inventory to receive it or else it will be sent to the Postmaster.